 Until 2015, the Capital Area MPO was responsible for making a determination as to whether or not transportation plans, programs, and projects (MTP and TIP) conform to air quality standards and the intent of the SIP.
+The requirement was reintroduced during the last fiscal year as a result of a lawsuit at the federal level.
 This work will continue to be done in coordination with Triangle J COG and DCHC MPO as necessary.
 Staff will continue to provide technical support to the Executive Board and TCC regarding air quality planning.
 In addition, Staff will continue participation in the development and application of State Implementation Plans for air quality, participation in the statewide interagency consultation, and providing assistance to NCDEQ in developing and maintaining mobile source emission inventories.